First Steps

 Advising

-By early September of the senior year, the student should have chosen an advisor from within the Department of Classical Studies who has agreed to direct the student's research.
+By early September of their senior year, a student should have a faculty advisor from the Department of Classical Studies who has agreed to direct the student's research.

 In consultation with the student, the advisor will choose another faculty member as the second reader.
 Ordinarily, this will also be a member of the Department of Classical Studies, but in special circumstances, a second reader from another department (or another institution) may be chosen.

-If a double concentrator is planning to write a senior thesis in classical studies to present for honors in two departments, a reader and an advisor from each department will ordinarily be chosen.
+If a student is a double-major and is planning to write a senior thesis in classical studies to present for honors in two departments, a reader and an advisor from each department will be chosen.
 A third reader may be chosen before the oral defense.

 Topic

-By early September, the senior should have chosen a topic in consultation with the main advisor.
+By early September, the senior should have chosen a topic in consultation with their primary advisor/thesis director.

 Research Course

-At registration in fall semester of the senior year, the student should register for an Independent Research course (GRK, LAT, or CLAS 99d).
-The main thesis advisor must sign the enrollment card.
+During fall registration, the student should register for an Independent Research course (GRK, LAT, or CLAS 99d).
+The primary thesis advisor must sign the enrollment card.

 Prospectus

-By the beginning of the third week of September, the senior should have crafted the thesis topic into a formal prospectus.
-The prospectus should include a description of the project, an outline of the planned research, a suitable methodology and a bibliography.
+By the beginning of the third week of September, the student should have written a formal prospectus.
+The prospectus should include: (1) a description of the project; (2) an outline of the planned research; (3) a suitable methodology; and (4) and a bibliography.

 The Senior Thesis Form (pdf) must be signed by the student and all readers.
 Signed and completed forms must be filed with the department administrator before the end of September.